Top Installed Base Management Softwares for OEMs in 2026: A Strategic Comparison

 How is Makula different from other tools?

-Makula combines an installed base hub with field service, customer portals, 3D parts catalogues, and industrial AI—providing a complete OEM-first digital ecosystem.
+Makula combines an installed base hub with field service, customer portals, and Industrial AI providing a complete OEM-first digital ecosystem.

 Can Makula integrate with our existing ERP or CRM systems?